Updownquark/ObServe/README.md

 The basic idea is sort of a mix of spreadsheets and database tables.
 One would define a schema for an application consisting of various writable tables (input) that may have any number of rows of data, each row having an entry in each of the table's columns.
 Columns would have a name and a type.
 All this is identical to database tables.

-In addition to these writable tables into which an application would pump data, there would be other, read-only, tables that are permutations of the data in these traditional tables.
+In addition to these writable tables into which an application would pump data, there would be other, read-only, tables that are permutations of the data in these traditional tables or of other views.
 This is similar to the database concept of a view.
 Whenever data is added to, removed from, or changed in an input, the data in the views would change accordingly.

 Each of these tables would be represented to the application as an observable collection with each element in the collection representing a row.
 This functionality is theoretically available via trigger mechanisms in some DBMS's, but not in the observable format, which is much easier to write applications against.